GSEL9/pydavis/docs/index.rst

-.. pydavis documentation master file, created by sphinx-quickstart on Thu Jul  5 22:29:45 2018.
+.. pydaivs documentation master file, created by sphinx-quickstart on Thu Jul  5 22:51:58 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.